FattaccioliLab/nacres-assistant/README.md

 ## Sharing with your lab

 Simply **share the Google Sheet** with your lab members (Editor access).
 The API key is stored at the script level — all users benefit from it without any additional setup.
-Only one person (typically the lab manager) needs to set the key once.
+Only one person (typically the PI or lab manager) needs to set the key once.

-> ⚠️ Each user's API calls are billed to the account associated with the API key.
+> ⚠️ All API calls are billed to the account associated with the API key.
 For a lab, a shared key managed by the PI or lab manager is the simplest approach.

 ---